ddlogical/uploads-duplicator/README.md

 * If you delete files in Media Library, you also should manually delete this files(all versions) on Google Drive

-* To completely delete files in the "uploads" folder folder, please, restart strapi
+* To completely delete files in the "uploads" folder, please, restart strapi

 ### Contributing
 Feel free to contribute to the development of this plugin.